Hell of the Living Dead

-Hell of the Living Dead (Virus) is a 1980 Italian horror film directed by Bruno Mattei.
+Hell of the Living Dead (Virus) is a 1980 horror film directed by Bruno Mattei (credited as Vincent Dawn).
 The film is set in a laboratory in Papua New Guinea that releases a dangerous chemical, turning the technicians and locals into zombies.
 A French news reporter (Margit Evelyn Newton) and her crew land on the island to investigate.

-Hell of the Living Dead was a project developed by producers and given to director Bruno Mattei, who attempted to create a film similar to Dawn of the Dead but lighter in tone.
+Hell of the Living Dead was a project developed by producers and given to director Bruno Mattei, who attempted to create a film similar to 1978's Dawn of the Dead but lighter in tone.
 It was shot in five weeks in Spain with a script that was not Mattei's first choice and a score by the band Goblin, taken from other film scores that the band had performed.

-The film generally received negative reviews, noting bad dialogue and its obvious derivation of 1978's Dawn of the Dead.
+The film generally received negative reviews, noting bad dialogue and being derivative of Dawn of the Dead.